ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # Retrieving the context

-For now we've been playing with prompts, but the fundamental question remains unanswered: where do we get the correct text snippet for the question the user is asking?
+For now, we've been playing with prompts, but the fundamental question remains unanswered: where do we get the correct text snippet for the question the user is asking?
 We can't expect such information as part of the input: we need our system to be able to fetch this information independently, based uniquely on the query.

-Thankfully, retrieving relevant information from large [corpora](https://en.wikipedia.org/wiki/Text_corpus) (a technical term for large collections of data, usually text) is a task that Haystack excels at since its inception.
+Thankfully, retrieving relevant information from large [corpora](https://en.wikipedia.org/wiki/Text_corpus) (a technical term for extensive collections of data, usually text) is a task that Haystack excels at since its inception: the components that perform this task are called [Retrievers](https://docs.haystack.deepset.ai/docs/retriever).

+{{< notice warning >}}

+*At the time of writing, the [documentation](https://docs.haystack.deepset.ai/docs/retriever) still refers to the Haystack 1.x component.
+The high-level concepts are unchanged, but the code is very different.*

+{{< /notice >}}

-The components that perform this task is called a [Retriever](https://docs.haystack.deepset.ai/docs/retriever) (watch out: at the time of writing, the documentation still refers to Haystack 1.x components).
-Retrieval can be performed on different data sources: to begin, let's assume we're searching for data into a local database, which is the use case that most Retrievers are geared towards.
+Retrieval can be performed on different data sources: to begin, let's assume we're searching for data in a local database, which is the use case that most Retrievers are geared towards.

-So, to begin with, let's create a small local database where we are going to store a bunch of information about some European countries.
-Haystack offers a neat toy object for these small scale demos: `InMemoryDocumentStore`.
-This document store is little more than a Python dictionary under the hood, but provides the same exact API as much more powerful data stores and vector stores, such as [Elasticsearch](https://github.com/deepset-ai/haystack-core-integrations/pull/41) or [ChromaDB](https://haystack.deepset.ai/integrations/chroma-documentstore).
-Keep in mind that the object is called "Document Store", and not simply "datastore", because what it stores is Haystack's Document objects: a small dataclass that helps other components make sense of the data that they receive.
+Let's create a small local database to store information about some European countries.
+Haystack offers a neat object for these small-scale demos: `InMemoryDocumentStore`.
+This document store is little more than a Python dictionary under the hood but provides the same exact API as much more powerful data stores and vector stores, such as [Elasticsearch](https://github.com/deepset-ai/haystack-core-integrations/pull/41) or [ChromaDB](https://haystack.deepset.ai/integrations/chroma-documentstore).
+Keep in mind that the object is called "Document Store" and not simply "datastore" because what it stores is Haystack's Document objects: a small dataclass that helps other components make sense of the data that they receive.

 So, let's initialize an `InMemoryDocumentStore` and write some `Documents` into it.